-The median property value in Broome County, NY is $112,300, and the homeownership rate is 65.4%.
-Most people in Broome County, NY commute by Drove Alone, and the average commute time is 18.9 minutes.
-The average car ownership in Broome County, NY is 2 cars per household.
+Most people in Broome County, NY drove alone to work, and the average commute time was 19.4 minutes.
+The average car ownership in Broome County, NY was 2 cars per household.